 - Participating in small group discussions about the future of imaging, including future products, services, and societal impact

-- Meeting and networking with the Boston area imaging community via tours and social events planned each evening
+- Meeting and networking with the Boston-area imaging community via tours and social events planned each evening

-The course is suitable for decision-makers and planners for the next generation of imaging solutions, engineers and designers of imaging systems, and anyone interested in reviewing existing and emerging solutions in optics, sensors, image analysis, and computer vision.
+The course is suitable for decision-makers and planners for the next generation of imaging solutions, engineers and designers of imaging systems, and anyone interested in reviewing existing and emerging solutions in machine learning, optics, sensors, image analysis, and computer vision.
 Application areas include consumer photography (including mobile phones), industrial machine vision, and scientific and medical imaging.